webplatform/docs/guides/images_in_html/index.md

 </html></syntaxhighlight>

-Note that the contents of the figure caption do not necessarily act as a replacement for the contents of the <code>alt</code> attribute or the <code>title</code> attribute: it depends on whether the caption accurately describes everything in the image or not, or provides the same supplementary information that the <code>title</code> attribute does.
+Note that the contents of the figure caption do not necessarily act as a replacement for the contents of the <code>alt</code> attribute or the
+<code>title</code> attribute: it depends on whether the caption accurately describes everything in the image, or provides the same supplementary
+information that the <code>title</code> attribute does.
 In this case, we need an <code>alt</code> attribute as well, as sighted users can see what is in the image by looking at it.
-The <code>alt</code> attribute says exactly what the image contains for the benefit of people who can't see it, while the caption gives some more context.
+The <code>alt</code> attribute says exactly what the image contains for the benefit of users who can't see it, while the caption gives some more context.

-Note: this example can be found at [http://dev.opera.com/articles/view/17-images-in-html/figandfigcaption.html inlineimagewithdimensions.html]

 == Background images with CSS ==

 It is pretty safe to say that web design became a lot more fun when browsers started supporting CSS.
-Instead of hacking around in the HTML using table cells for positioning items on the page, non-breaking-spaces (&amp;nbsp;) to preserve spacing, and spacer GIFs (transparent 1x1 pixel GIF images that were resized to create margins) we can now use padding, margin, dimensions and positioning in CSS and leave the HTML free to just worry about the content structure.
+Instead of hacking around in the HTML using table cells for positioning items on the page, non-breaking spaces (&amp;nbsp;) to preserve spacing, and spacer GIFs (transparent 1x1 pixel GIF images that were resized to create margins), we can now use padding, margin, dimensions, and positioning in CSS and leave the HTML free to just worry about the content structure.

-CSS also means you can use background images in a very versatile way — you can position them behind and around your text any way you want, and also repeat images in regular patterns to create backgrounds.
-I’ll only cover CSS images briefly here, as a proper treatment is provided by [[CSS background images]].
+CSS also means you can use background images in a very versatile way &mdash; you can position them behind and around your text any way you want, and also repeat images in regular patterns to create backgrounds.
+Before closing, we'll cover CSS images briefly.

 === How to apply backgrounds with CSS ===

-The CSS to apply images as backgrounds is pretty easy.
-Before you look at the CSS code below, load the [http://dev.opera.com/articles/view/17-images-in-html/imagesandcss.html imagesandcss.html] example file in your browser, or look at Figure 4 to get an idea of all the different things that are possible with background images in CSS.
+The CSS to apply images as backgrounds is fairly straightforward.
+Before you look at the CSS code below, have a look at this multiple example to get an idea of the different things that are possible with background images in CSS:

 [[Image:images-f.gif|CSS background examples]]

-Figure 4: Backgrounds with CSS.
+''Figure 4: Backgrounds with CSS.''

-The different boxes are actually styled <code>&lt;h2&gt;</code> heading elements with some padding and borders applied through CSS to give us enough space to show the background image.
-If you check out the HTML file, you’ll see that each <code>&lt;h2&gt;</code> element has a unique <code>id</code> so each one can have a different CSS rule applied to it.
-The CSS for the first example is the following:
+The boxes are actually styled <code>&lt;h2&gt;</code> elements with some padding and borders applied with CSS to allow space for the background image.
+The CSS for the first example is:

 <syntaxhighlight lang="css">background-image:url(ball.gif);</syntaxhighlight>

-You add the image with the <code>background-image</code> property and give it a URL in parenthesis to specify the image to be included.
-By default, background images will be repeated both horizontally and vertically to fill up the whole element space.
-You can however define a different repetition with the <code>background-repeat</code> property:
+You add the image with the <code>background-image</code> property and give it a URL in parentheses to specify the image to be included.
+By default, background images are repeated both horizontally and vertically to fill up the whole element space.
+You can define a different repetition scheme with the <code>background-repeat</code> property:

-* Don’t repeat the image at all: <code>background-repeat:no-repeat;</code>
+* Don't repeat the image at all: <code>background-repeat:no-repeat;</code>
-* Just repeat the image horizontally: <code>background-repeat:repeat-x;</code>
+* Only repeat the image horizontally: <code>background-repeat:repeat-x;</code>
-* Just repeat the image vertically: <code>background-repeat:repeat-y;</code>
+* Only repeat the image vertically: <code>background-repeat:repeat-y;</code>

-By default the background image (if not repeated) will be positioned at the top and left corner of the element.
-You can however use <code>background-position</code> to move the background image around.
-The easiest values to choose are <code>top</code>, <code>center</code>, and <code>bottom</code> for the vertical alignment and <code>left</code>, <code>center</code>, and <code>right</code> for the horizontal alignment.
-For example, to position the image on the bottom right you need to use
+By default, the background image (if not repeated) will be positioned at the top left corner of the element.
+You can, however, use <code>background-position</code> to move the background image around.
+The easiest values to use are <code>top</code>,
+<code>center</code>, and <code>bottom</code> for vertical alignment, and <code>left</code>, <code>center</code>, and <code>right</code> for
+horizontal alignment.
+For example, to position the image on the bottom right, use
-<code>background-position:right bottom;</code>, while to center the image vertically and apply it to the right you would use <code>background-position:right center;</code>.
+<code>background-position:right bottom;</code>, while to center the image vertically on the right use
+<code>background-position:right center;</code>.

-By controlling the repetition and the position of background images and using clever images you can create a lot of stunning effects that were not possible before CSS, and by keeping the background definitions in a separate CSS file you make it very easy to change the look and feel of a whole site by changing some lines of code.
-This will all be covered later on.
+By controlling the repetition and the position of background images and using clever images you can create stunning effects that were not possible before CSS, and by keeping the background definitions in a separate CSS file you make it very easy to change the look and feel of a whole site by changing a few lines of code.

+==Conclusion==
+HTML images are a powerful and flexible way to provide non-textual information, enhance the value of other content, and improve the visual attractiveness of your pages.
+Combining tried-and-true techniques with new HTML5 elements and attributes can help ensure that your web pages are useful, interesting, and accessible.

 }}
 {{Notes_Section
 |Usage=